SilkRose/Pony/stories/metal-magic/metal-magic.md

 She put the plugs back and they moved to the next bin.

-"These next three bins are all aluminium, just slight different kinds of aluminium."
+"These next three bins are all aluminium, just slightly different kinds of aluminium."

 Twilight raised her hoof.